JustOptimize/ShowHiddenChannels/README.md

 Additionally, the [plugin](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ShowHiddenChannels) was discontinued and removed on the same day.

+On September 26th, 2022, Discord has pushed out an absolutely massive change that completely restructured all of their internals and changed the functionality of countless modules.
+This has broken BetterDiscord itself and plugins completely.

+On October 16th, 2022, I took it upon myself to fix the plugin and make it work again.
+I have no idea how long this will last, but I will try to keep it updated as long as I can.
-### Install (Without Library version)
+### How to Install
-- Download returnShowHiddenChannels.plugin.js from this repository
+- Download ShowHiddenChannels.plugin.js from this repository
 - Move it into the plugins folder
-- Enable it
-- Done

-If you had the With Library version delete the library, the plugin (ShowHiddenChannels.plugin.js), 1BDFDB.data.json, 1BDFDB.raw.css and 1BDFDB.config.json.

-### Install (With Library)
-- Follow the same steps
-- Click download on the download prompt if you don't have the library
+- If you don't have the ZeresPluginLibrary it will prompt you to install it
-- Done

-If you had the Without Library version remove that plugin

-### Features

-- Uses the original library
+- Enable the plugin and the library
+- Enjoy

-### TODO
+### TODO (Development)

-- Find a way to patch the library (To add features)
-- Add a DevTool toggleable setting (Instead of relying on the developer discord id)
+- Add back lock icon
+- Add back right click menu thingy
+- Add settings
+- Fix message notifications
+- ...